LokRaj-Vuppu/linkedin-clone/README.md

-LinkedIn clone, built using React, Material UI, firebase for authentication and database.
+#LinkedIn clone, built using React, Material UI, firebase for authentication and database, redux.